 TC Electronic 24bit vs 16bit, the myth exploded! - Page 54 Originally Posted by gregorio It seems to me that there is a lot of misunderstanding regarding what bit depth is and how it works in digital audio.
 This misunderstanding exists not only in the consumer and audiophile worlds but also in some education establishments and even some professionals.
 This misunderstanding comes from supposition of how digital audio works rather than how it actually works.
+It's easy to see in a photograph the difference between a low bit depth image and one with a higher bit depth, so it's logical to suppose that higher bit depths in audio also means better quality.
+This supposition is further enforced by the fact that the term 'resolution' is often applied to bit depth and obviously more resolution means higher quality.
 When recording, an Analogue to Digital Converter (ADC) reads the incoming analogue waveform and measures it so many times a second (1*).
 So far so good, what I've said until now would agree with the supposition of how digital audio works.
-Dither: Essentially during the conversion process a very small amount of white noise is added to the signal, this has the effect of completely randomizing the quantization errors.
-Hopefully you're still with me, because we can now go on to precisely what happens with bit depth.

 access 7 Mistakes To Avoid When Setting Up Studio Monitors : Ask.Audio Choosing and setting up studio monitors is, of course, one of the most important aspects of designing a good recording/mixing space.
 Every decision made during the recording process—from mic placement to final mix tweaks—is based on what’s heard in those monitors, and while headphones can provide a helpful reference, the sound from the speakers is usually what’s relied upon for the critical choices made throughout the process.
 There are plenty of suitable—even excellent—studio monitors out there, at all sizes and price points, but setup is just as critical as choosing a good pair.
-A flawed or problematic setup—even with good speakers—can get in the way of achieving the best recordings and mixes.
-Here are 6 suggestions—things to avoid—to get the best results.
 1. Consumer speakers are often designed to make everything played through them sound as good as possible.
+The sound of many consumer speakers is often “hyped”—this usually means that the bass and/or the treble (and maybe presence) frequencies are accentuated, for a punchier, brighter, more “in-your-face” tonal balance.
 Fig 1 Low-and High-Frequency adjustments on the rear panel of a studio monitor.
 2. 3.
 4. 5.
-6. 7.
-One more extra suggestion..